lihaoyun6/stable-diffusion-webui/README.md

 1. Add options `Hires CFG` and `Hires sampler` to control the `CFG Scale` and `Sampling method` of img2img stage of Hires.fix
 2. Add a cmd arg `--better-kdiffusion` to use wywywywy's k-diffusion fork instead of the original repository.
 It can improve the output of `DPM++ 2M` and `DPM++ 2M Karras` sampler
+3. Add a option `Disable gamepad optimization for image viewer` in `User interface` to disable webui's gamepad optimization for trackpad/touchpad
-3. Allow Hires.fix to reduce the steps of img2img stage (based on `Denoising` value)
+4. Allow Hires.fix to reduce the steps of img2img stage (based on `Denoising` value)
-4. Set the default version of `xformers` to 0.0.19 (you can use the cmd arg `--reinstall-xformers` to upgrade)
+5. Set the default version of `xformers` to 0.0.19 (you can use the cmd arg `--reinstall-xformers` to upgrade)

 # Stable Diffusion web UI
 A browser interface based on Gradio library for Stable Diffusion.